 ❔Commonly asked questions

-No, this vegan teriyaki noodles is not spicy, and is kid-friendly.
-However, you can make it spicy by adding in a pinch of red chili flakes.
+No, this teriyaki soba noodles is not spicy, and is kid-friendly.
+However, you can make it spicy by adding a pinch of red chili flakes.
 Other than that, you can drizzle on some hot sauce or sriracha before serving!

-If you soba noodles turned out to be mushy, chances are you have overcooked it.
+If your soba noodles turned out to be mushy, chances are you have overcooked them.
 As we will be using them for stir-frying, it is important that you slightly undercook them.
 You can do so by reducing the cooking time by 1-2 minutes from what is suggested on the package.

 You should also rinse them in a colander under cold water immediately after cooking for 1-2 minutes.
-This is to halt them from cooking further, and to remove excess starch that cause them to clump together.
+This is to halt them from cooking further and to remove excess starch that causes them to clump together.

-If you do not have any soba noodles on hand, you can use other Asian dried noodles like udon, ramen or rice noodles instead.
-Spaghetti will also works in this teriyaki stir-fry noodles.
+If you do not have any soba noodles on hand, you can use other Asian dried noodles like udon, ramen, or rice noodles instead.
+Spaghetti will also work in this teriyaki stir-fry noodles.

 Place leftover teriyaki soba noodles stir-fry in a sealed container and it will last in the fridge for 3-4 days.
 It is not recommended to freeze them as noodles might turn mushy upon thawing.